Future Garages to showcase its revolutionary electric motorcycle at upcoming Auto Expo-2023 | www.lokmattimes.com

 “We are excited to introduce ELK to the market and offer riders a sustainable and exhilarating alternative to traditional motorcycles.
 At Future Garages, our goal is to transform the way India commutes, every day.
 We are building a sustainable league of motorcycles, mobility solutions and everything that goes around it.” said Shashi Pathak, CEO of Future Garages.
 “With its cutting-edge technology and bold design, we believe ELK has the potential to revolutionize the electric motorcycle industry and we can’t wait for you to join us on this exciting journey.
 We look forward to seeing you at the Auto Expo!” he added.

-Desh Deepak Dwivedi, COO, Future Garages said, "The ELK electric motorcycle is the result of years of tireless research and development.
-Our team of engineers have worked diligently to create a motorcycle that not only performs at the highest level but also embraces sustainability and innovation.
+Desh Deepak Dwivedi, COO, Future Garages said, “The ELK electric motorcycle is the result of years of tireless research and development.
+Our team of engineers have worked diligently to create a motorcycle that not only performs at the highest level, but also embraces sustainability and innovation.
 An idea conceived through passion, FG wants to revolutionise how India travels.
-In a country where more than 70 per cent of the population rides motorcycles, people need a safe family commuter and not just another vehicle on two wheels."
+In a country where more than 70% of the population rides motorcycles, people need a safe family-commuter and not just another vehicle on two wheels.”

 In addition to its impressive specs, ELK comes loaded with advanced features including a fully-digital instrument cluster, LED lighting, and a state-of-the-art infotainment system with Bluetooth connectivity, along with revolutionary predictive maintenance features.
 The ELK also features advanced regenerative braking technology, which captures energy from braking and stores it back in the battery, further extending its range.